kaust-vislab/introduction-to-docker-for-data-scientists/_episodes/08-running-docker-containers.md

 - "Mount a directory on the host into a container by passing the `--volume` option to the `docker container run` command."
 - "Pass the `--rm` flag when using the `docker container run` command to automatically remove the container when it exits."
 ---

+Docker Client is the primary way you’ll interact with Docker.
+When you use the Docker Command Line Interface (CLI) you type a command into your terminal that starts with docker.
+Docker Client then uses the Docker API to send the command to the Docker Daemon.